 “On my 17th birthday my boyfriend asked me if I wanted to have sex.
 I said no, I wasn't ready.
 He told me he understood and I really respected him for that because I knew he really wanted to have sex.” – Ash

-Dealing with arguments
+Dealing with disagreements

 Your partner is constantly:

-- being unnecessarily jealous
+- being extremely jealous or possessive

-“If only I could reverse the time and support my girlfriend, and respect her decision, things may be different now.
-I really regret ever forcing her into something she wasn't prepared to do.
+“If only I could reverse time and support my girlfriend, and respect her decision, things may be different now.
+I really regret forcing her into something she wasn't prepared to do.
 I can’t ever forgive myself because I played her.” – Kenneth

 Getting help in an abusive relationship

-Talking to a healthcare professional or counsellor can also be a good starting point – they can offer confidential advice on what to do next.
+Talking to a healthcare professional or counsellor is also a good starting point – they can offer confidential advice on next steps.